-Press Release 1/22/18
+Press Release 7/16/18

-Join us for all or some of this series about health in the Reading Room sponsored by Prism Health Advocates.
-Free & open to the public.
+This program is free & open to public.
+Donations always accepted.
 Please register.
-This event is free and open to the public.
-To register or for more information call the Library, 860-927-3761; email email@example.com; stop by the Library; or visit the Library’s online calendar at kentmemoriallibrary.org.
+For more information call the Library, 860-927-3761; email email@example.com; stop by the Library; or visit the Library’s online calendar at kentmemoriallibrary.org.